 Face-to-face worship is not being held at this point.
 In the meantime, our 8:00 a.m.
 Sunday worship will continue to be broadcast on WJMC 96.1 FM & 1240 AM and our 8:00 a.m.
 Sunday worship services will be live-streamed on our home page, Facebook and archived on our website for watching at any time.

-Through the fall, we are hosting drive-in worship services in our parking lot at 10:00 a.m.
+For Advent, we are hosting 6:00 p.m. drive-in worship on Wednesdays.
 People are asked to stay in their vehicles and the building is locked.
-In the event weather is bad, 10:00 a.m. worship is canceled until next Sunday.
+In the event weather is bad, worship is canceled until next Wednesday.
 These services are not live streamed.

 Cable TV options are available as well on channels 992 (Charter) and 993 (Mosaic) at 11:00 a.m.
 Sundays and 7:00 p.m.
 Thursdays.